llamaxyz/llama/documentation/PolicyManagement.md

 ### Granting Roles

 To grant a role to a policyholder, we use the `setRoleHolder` method.
-Pass in a role that the policyholder does not hold, the policyholder's address, quantity, and expiration,
+In order to grant a role, this method requires us to pass in a role that the policyholder does not hold, the policyholder's address, the quantity of this role they should hold, and expiration timestamp.
+After granting the role, the total supply of the role will increment by 1, and the total quantity of the role will increase by the quantity passed in.

 ### Revoking Roles

+To revoke a role, we use the `setRoleHolder` method again Simply pass in the role, the policyholder to revoke it from, and set the quantity and expiration to 0.

+### Updating Role Quantity / Expiration

 ### Role Expiration